'Dark Knight' producer to make big-budget films with Chinese company

 The Chinese company, China Film Co, is majority-owned by state-owned China Film Group, Legendary East said.

-With 2012 ticket sales of $2.7 billion, China is the second-largest film market in the world, after the United States, according to the trade group Motion Picture Association of America.
+With 2012 ticket sales of $2.7 billion (1.7 billion pounds), China is the second-largest film market in the world, after the United States, according to the trade group Motion Picture Association of America.

 Legendary East and China Film did not identify planned film projects or the amounts each side would contribute to the joint venture, other than to say they plan to fund "multiple pictures over an initial three-year term."